antrea-io/antrea/multicluster/test/e2e/README.md

 you can run the tests from the top-level directory with `go test -v antrea.io/antrea/multicluster/test/e2e --mc-gateway` or run `bash ci/jenkins/test-mc.sh --testcase e2e --mc-gateway`.
 If you'd like to run test with Kind clusters, you can run `bash ci/jenkins/test-mc.sh --testcase e2e --mc-gateway --kind`.
-The command will create three Kind clusters and deploy Multi-cluster controllers into the Kind clusters before running e2e tests.
+The command will create three Kind clusters and deploy Multi-cluster Controllers into the Kind clusters before running e2e tests.

 When you use `test-mc.sh`, make sure your kubeconfig files of the clusters are placed